Dean Josef Sorett shared the following message with Columbia College students at the opening of the 2024 Spring term.

 While reflecting on the events of this past Fall over winter break, a simple question with profound implications has often occupied my thoughts: “Where Do We Go From Here: Chaos or Community?”

 The title of Dr. Martin Luther King Jr.’s final book confronted readers with a stark question facing the nation in 1968, at the height of the modern civil rights movement.
 Though posed in reaction to circumstances and challenges of a different era, I have contemplated this choice not in a belief that history is repeating itself per se, but — to paraphrase Mark Twain — in recognition that, on our campus, it is certainly rhyming with previous seasons of conflict and unrest at Columbia.

 For the College, there can, of course, be only one path forward.
-Yet choosing community is not a static choice; it requires ongoing commitment, dynamic adaptation and conviction.
-We must reassess and renew how we define the community we seek to sustain, and take active steps to realize it in the lived experience of our students.
+However, in choosing community we must continually reassess and renew how we define the community we seek to sustain — and take active steps to realize those commitments.

-Alongside our affirmation of diversity of ideas and experience is our parallel fidelity to providing students with the tools to explore those differences in spaces where deep listening, respectful debate and social engagement are celebrated.
+Alongside our affirmation of diversity of ideas and experience is our parallel fidelity to providing you — our students — with the tools to explore those differences in spaces where deep listening, respectful debate and social engagement are celebrated.
 These practices are the essence of the community we choose to enrich and propagate at Columbia.

-To all of these ends, in the Spring semester, the College — alongside Columbia Engineering and the School of General Studies, and with other University partners — will launch the Undergraduate Community Initiative.
-The initiative will focus on deepening students’ understanding of and commitment to the values of belonging, respect and service.
+To all of these ends, this Spring, the College — alongside Columbia Engineering and the School of General Studies, and with other University partners — will launch an Undergraduate Community Initiative focused on deepening our collective understanding of and commitment to the values of belonging, respect and service.

-Dean of Columbia College and the Henry L. and Lucy G. Moses Professor; Vice President for Undergraduate Education; Professor of Religion and African American & African Diaspora Studies
+Dean of Columbia College and Henry L. & Lucy G. Moses Professor